kedx/matlab_script/README.md

-Matlab GUI for SDF
+Matlab GUI for datafile
 ========================

-A Matlab GUI used to generate figures from SDF data file.
+A Matlab GUI used to generate figures from datafile.

 ###What

-Every time generate a figure from a SDF file, a long command which has many parameters and long file names is needed to type in the command window without any mistakes.
+Every time generate a figure from a datafile, a long command which has many parameters and long file names is needed to type in the command window without any mistakes.
 Such a business is boring and takes a lot of time doing repeating works.

 The goal of this program is to give a graphic user interface to get people out of the long command typing business.
 Using only a mouse pointer to generate figures by selecting or listing different parameters.